 - 4Evaluate Additional Benefits

-Medicare Advantage plans often provide extra benefits, such as dental care, vision services, hearing aids, fitness memberships and transportation to medical appointments.
-These supplemental benefits vary among Florida plans.
+Many Medicare Advantage plans include dental care, vision services, hearing aids, fitness memberships and transportation to medical appointments.
+These supplemental benefits vary across Florida plans.

 - 5Consider CMS Star Ratings

-Review each plan's CMS star rating, which measures quality and performance on a scale of one to five stars.
-Plans earning four or five stars offer better customer service, care coordination and health outcomes.
+Each plan's CMS star rating measures quality and performance on a scale of 1 to 5 stars.
+Plans earning four or five stars tend to offer better customer service, care coordination and health outcomes.

 Average Florida Medicare Advantage Cost